MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/upgrade-considerations-tasks.md

 ---
-title: Upgrade considerations for the Work breakdown schedule (WBS)
+title: Upgrade considerations for the work breakdown schedule
-description: This topic provides information about upgrading the Work Breakdown Schedule from Project Service Automation 2.x to 3.x.
+description: This topic provides information about upgrading the work breakdown schedule from Project Service Automation 2.x to 3.x.
 manager: kfend
 ms.service: dynamics-365-customerservice
 ms.custom: